neonnnnn/pyrfm/README.md

 The random Fourier feature is also implemented in scikit-learn (kernel_approximation.RBFSampler).

+Moreover, pyrfm supports following structured random features.
+ - SignedCirculantRandomMatrix (for dot product / RBF kernel) [2]
+ - SubsampledRandomHadamardTransform (for dot product) [11]
+ - FastFood (for dot product / RBF kernel) [12]
+ - CompactRandomFeatures [13] (with SubsampledRanadomHadamardTransform or RandomProjection [14])
+ - OrthogonalRandomFeature / StructuredOrthogonalRandomFeature (for dot product / RBF kernel) [15]

+We believe that you can use these structured random features as a subroutine of your proposed random features.

 ## Linear Models Implemented
 Moreover, pyrfm **supports following solvers for linear models with random features**.
  - primal coordinate descent for sparse S.Maji and A.Berg feature [6,7]